RaviTriv/cpu-memory-optimizations/README.md

 };
 ```

 This simple change allows us to make better use of the available space.
+Keep in mind fitting as much as possible into cache lines is not always the best solution, sometimes padding must be applied to prevent false sharing.

 ```
 /* size: 64, cachelines: 1, members: 6 */